Kellton: History

 In March 2022, Kellton Tech announced its strategic business realignment, OneKellton’ initiative rebranding itself to Kellton and integrating its global operations to enhance client services.

-mSehat

-Kellton developed mSehat, a State Innovations in Family Planning Services Agency (SIFPSA) project to help health workers in five districts of Uttar Pradesh to record maternal-infant data in real time and provide them healthcare services.

-mSehat was featured as a Case Study in a World Health Organization (WHO) report.
-The report observed that mSehat is "currently the largest mHealth implementation in the world in terms of population served".

 Locations

 The company has offices in Hyderabad, Gurgaon, and Pune in India; Singapore in APAC; London, Poland, Ireland, and UAE in EMEA; and at the Dallas, D.C., and NY/NJ areas in the United States.
 Its head offices are located in Hyderabad, India, and Plano, Texas, USA.